Frederick de Houtman

+Early life

+Frederick de Houtman was born about 1571 in Gouda, in the Dutch Republic, the son of Pieter Cornelisz and his wife Agnes (née Frederiksd.).
+He had an elder brother, Cornelis de Houtman.

 Career

 East Indies

-De Houtman was born in Gouda.
+Frederick de Houtman began his career in partnership with his elder brother, Cornelis, taking part in early Dutch attempts to challenge the Portuguese monopoly on the East Indies spice trade.

 De Houtman assisted fellow Dutch navigator Pieter Dirkszoon Keyser with astronomical observations during the first Dutch expedition to the East Indies from 1595 until 1597.
 In 1598, de Houtman sailed on a second expedition led by his brother, Cornelis de Houtman, who was killed during the voyage.
 Frederick was imprisoned by the Sultan of Aceh, Alauddin Riayat Syah, in northern Sumatra.

+De Houtman spent roughly two years in captivity between 1599 and 1601.
+During this period he studied the Malay language, the principal language of trade in the region, and began compiling vocabulary from daily use.
+After his return to Amsterdam in 1602, he developed these notes into a Malay–Dutch dictionary.
+Published a year later in 1603, it was among the earliest printed works to systematize the language for European readers.

-He used his two years of captivity—from September 1599 until August 1601—to study the local Malay language and to make astronomical observations.
+He also used this time to make astronomical observations.
 These observations supplemented those made by Keyser on the first expedition.
 The constellations formed from their observations were first published in 1597 or 1598 on a globe by Petrus Plancius, and later globes incorporated adjustments based on De Houtman's later observations.

 Credit for these constellations is generally assigned jointly to Keyser, De Houtman, and Plancius, though some of the underlying stars were known beforehand.
 The constellations are also widely associated with Johann Bayer, who included them in his celestial atlas, Uranometria, in 1603.
 After De Houtman's return to Europe, De Houtman published his stellar observations in an appendix to his dictionary and grammar of the Malayan and Malagasy languages.